ArJayTee/machine-learning/projects/capstone/capstone_proposal_rjt_v1.md

 The datasets used are provided by Intrinio via Kaggle.com and include the following:

 "1.
-Market data (2007 to present) provided by Intrinio - contains financial market information such as opening price, closing price, trading volume, calculated returns, etc."
+Market data (2007 to present) provided by Intrinio - contains financial market information such as opening price, closing price, trading volume, calculated returns, etc.", Kaggle.com NEED DATE & LINK

 The marketdata_sample data includes:

 •	time(datetime64[ns, UTC]) - the current time (in marketdata, all rows are taken at 22:00 UTC)